-The virtual world has become an inseparable part of our daily life and it can impact the mental health of people without them knowing about it.
-The internet is a very helpful platform that allows us to explore personal, social and political activities around the world.
-However, overuse or misuse of the internet can take a toll on your teen’s health and drive them to depression or even suicide.
-Here is how you can save your child from the dark side of the internet and recognize if they are suicidal:
+Overuse or misuse of the internet can take a toll on your teen’s health and drive them to depression or even suicide.
+Read on to know how you can save your child from the dark side of the internet and recognize if they are suicidal.

 Also read: 10 Powerful Tips to Overcome Depression